THE SHREDDING ALLIANCE LIMITED

 5.1 Any prices advertised on the Website may be subject to change.

 5.2 Unless otherwise agreed in writing by TSA, the charges for the Services shall be as set out in the Order.
 The Charges do not include value added tax (“VAT”).
-The Customer shall, on receipt of a valid VAT invoice from TSA, pay to TSA such additional amounts in respect of VAT as are chargeable on the supply of the Services.
+The Customer shall pay to TSA such additional amounts in respect of VAT as are chargeable on the supply of the Services.

 5.3 If the Customer is a business, this clause 5.3 shall apply.
 TSA may adjust or vary the Charges to cover any legislative, fuel, disposal cost increases or any other cost variables outside of the control of TSA.
 Any change in accordance with this clause shall be notified to the Customer as soon as reasonably possible.
 Any variation to the Charges will be subject to prior approval of the Customer which will be deemed as accepted unless written notice of non-acceptance is received by TSA within 30 days of the increase being notified to the Customer.

 5.4 If the Customer is purchasing the Services via the Website, payment shall be made via the payment section of the Website using Paypal or Worldpay.

 5.5 If the Customer is purchasing the Services via a method other than the Website (e.g. by telephone or in person), TSA shall invoice the Customer on completion of the Services.
 The invoice must be paid by the Customer within one calendar month from the date of the invoice.